taco-group/AutoTrust/README.md

 # AutoTrust: Benchmarking Trustworthiness in Large Vision Language Models for Autonomous Driving

-**AutoTrust** a groundbreaking benchmark designed to assess the trustworthiness of DriveVLMs.
+**AutoTrust** is a groundbreaking benchmark designed to assess the trustworthiness of DriveVLMs.
 This work aims to enhance public safety by ensuring DriveVLMs operate reliably across critical dimensions.

 ## Key Highlights: